marionline/wp-itheora/readme.txt

 This is for me a stable version with a basic feature.
 With this version I can create in a easy way an html code for my video to embend in my article, simply copy and paste the code.
 = v0.1.2 =
 wp-itheora is on Wordpress Plugins Directory too, this version include little change in version name.
+= v0.1.3 =
+wp-itheora use itheora3-fork and video-js to view video.
+Add support to Amazon S3 cloud storage and now is possible to manage local and remote file.
+Add shortcode tag to insert video using wp-itheora.

 == Upgrade Notice ==
 Backup your previous videos if you use wp-itheora before version v0.1.2